devfemibadmus/ebrc-flutter/README.md

 This app is designed to be simple, and I welcome any suggestions or improvements to enhance its functionality.
 Your feedback helps make this project better for everyone.

 If you encounter any issues or have ideas for improvements, please don't hesitate to share them.

-## App Background

-Two years ago, faced with frequent power supply issues in my living compound, I created the EBRSNG app.
-Designed with [ebrsngapi-php](https://github.com/devfemibadmus/ebrsngapi-php) for the backend and FLUTTER for the frontend, the app allowed users to earn rewards by completing tasks and watching ads.
-In just two months, we generated $149 from Google AdMob, helping us cope with the challenges of power supply.

-Though I deleted the app last year, I've decided to bring it back.
-I invite anyone interested in replicating the idea or contributing to the project to contact me for updated requirements.